aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will marry a professional athlete - if competitive eating can be considered a sport.
+> 🥠 An alien of some sort will be appearing to you shortly.

-Last update: Tue Dec 23 05:15:13 2025
+Last update: Wed Dec 24 05:15:30 2025

 ### Let's play! 🎮